 Career Development Award

-The Career Development Award is part of Lupus Foundation of America's effort to facilitate the transition of future lupologists from medical school, to fellowship, to independent clinician-scientist.
+The Career Development Award is part of the Lupus Foundation of America’s effort to facilitate the transition of future lupologists from medical school, to fellowship, to independent clinician-scientist.
 The award was launched in 2013 to support the field of lupus research at a time when public and private funding opportunities have become harder to come by than it has been in over a decade.
 People just out of medical school, who may want to conduct lupus research during their fellowship training, may find it difficult to find the financial support they need to do so.
-This award has been created to help fellows interested in pursuing lupus research meet those needs.
+This award has been created to help second and third year fellows interested in pursuing lupus research meet those needs.

 Request for Applications